Azure/terraform-azurerm-avm-res-network-privatednszone/README.md

 ### <a name="input_virtual_network_links"></a> [virtual\_network\_links](#input\_virtual\_network\_links)

-Description: a map of objects where each object contains information to create virtual network link
+Description: A map of objects where each object contains information to create a virtual network link.

 Type: